graydon/extent/README.md

      that copies `Extent` into `ExtentIter`, which does implement `Iterator`.

-  7. `ExtentIter` also has a flag allowing it to be reversed, counting down.
-     The flag seems harmless here since you don't store `ExtentIter` for long.
+  7. There is also an `ExtentRevIter` that counts down.

   8. Some basic set-like operators are provided (union, intersection, contains) but nothing too fancy.